AmeenKhawaja/Upscaler/README.md

-# Upscaler
+# Image Upscaler
 Deep Learning for Image Super-Resolution
-A project implementing and analyzing deep learning models to enhance image resolution using Convolutional Neural Networks (CNNs).
+A fun project I worked on that focuses on implementing and analyzing deep learning models to enhance image resolution using Convolutional Neural Networks (CNNs).

 ## Overview
 This project explores image super-resolution using deep learning-based Convolutional Neural Networks (CNNs).
 The goal is to upscale low-resolution images while preserving details and minimizing noise.
 Three different CNN architectures were implemented and evaluated using the DIV2K dataset, which contains paired high-quality and low-quality images.